AndreWohnsland/CocktailBerry/readme.md

 The Cocktail Maker can do:

 - Prepare cocktails of a given volume and adjusted concentration of alcoholic ingredients
-- Add new ingredients and recepies with needed information over the UI
+- Add new ingredients and recipes with needed information over the UI
 - Specify additional ingredients for later hand add within an recipe (like sticky sirup)
 - Define connected ingredients to the machine and also existing additional ingredients over the UI
 - Auto calculates and displays possible recipes dependent on given information
-- Execute a cleaning programm to get rid of remaining fluids
+- Execute a cleaning program to get rid of remaining fluids
 - Export data for later data analysis, send data as mail to a receiver
 - Send cocktail production data to a given endpoint, for example a webhook
 - Keep track of cocktail count and volume from different teams for some fun competition